troiano01/aws-demo-textract/README.md

    - Add AWSLambdaSQSQueueExecutionRole
    - Add AWSLambdaBasicExecutionRole
    - Remove any others

+Add the SQS Event Trigger
+- Choose the Q
+- Leave the defaults and uncheck Enable trigger (will enable it later)

 Create CloudWatch Event to schedule the Lambda function to pull from SQS and disable it